-Impact Management Objective: To prevent environmental pollution and contamination of soil and water Potential impact to avoid • Hydrocarbons including petrol/diesel and oils/grease/lubricants associated with construction activities (machinery, maintenance, storage, handling) may potentially enter the nearby watercourse by means of surface runoff or through dumping by construction workers.
-Impact Management Outcome The environment (including soil, surface water and groundwate er) is not contaminated.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Reasonable measures must be to r process failure and malfunct system to warn of an electric reasonable assurance that the Emergency power shall be provioutage.
-Installing permanent get area with the capacity to hold sufficient time for maintenance In must be developed for the site. aken to provide back-up for mechanical, electrical, operational tion at pump stations.
-At a minimum there should be an alarm cal failure and sufficient standby equipment to provide for a infrastructure can be fully functional within at least 24 hours. ided that will prevent overflows from occurring during any power enerators at each station is strongly advised. olaced within a suitably lined, impermeable concrete bunded ld untreated waste water in an emergency and provide for a staff to address any faults/ problems.
+Impact Management Objective: To prevent environmental pollution and contamination of soil and water Potential impact to avoid Hydrocarbons including petrol/diesel and oils/grease/lubricants associated with construction activities (machinery, maintenance, storage, handling) may potentially enter the nearby watercourse by means of surface runoff or through dumping by construction workers.
+Impact Management Outcome The environment (including soil, surface water and groundwate r) is not contaminated.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Reasonable measures must be to or process failure and malfunct system to warn of an electric reasonable assurance that the Emergency power shall be provoutage.
+Installing permanent geton the Pump stations will need to be pared with the capacity to hosufficient time for maintenance. aken to provide back-up for mechanical, electrical, operational rion at pump stations.
+At a minimum there should be an alarm cal failure and sufficient standby equipment to provide for infrastructure can be fully functional within at least 24 hours.
+Ided that will prevent overflows from occurring during any power enerators at each station is strongly advised.
+Dlaced within a suitably lined, impermeable concrete bunded and untreated waste water in an emergency and provide for estaff to address any faults/ problems.
 This is to limit the risk of in the event of any leakage or accidental spillage at the pump Contractor Construction phase